Contents

 2. Run dart pub get to get the newest compatible and non-retracted version available.

-It is also possible to completely delete the pubspec.lock file and then run dart pub get.
-However, this might also result in version changes for other dependencies.
+Though you could delete the pubspec.lock file and run dart pub get, this is not recommended.
+It might result in version changes for other dependencies.

 Upgrade or downgrade to a version outside the specified version constraint